mstksg/inCode/copy/entries/machines-1.md

-AFRP has its own elegant way of approaching problems, but to be able to properly use it for simulations, we're going to have to start by learning about the fundamental abstraction behind its **implementation**: machines.
+AFRP has its own elegant way of approaching problems, but to be able to properly use it for simulations, we're going to have to start by learning about the fundamental abstraction behind its **implementation**: machines.[^implementation]

+[^implementation]: It is somewhat important to note here that the semantics of FRP do not inherently involve machines.
+We'll learn more about this later.
+For now, remember that this series will chiefly study the low-level *implementation* of AFRP, which may or may not be related to the *semantics*/abstractions of FRP --- in an ideal world we wouldn't even have to worry about implementation and just work on the level of the abstractions.

 (This post will assume a somewhat basic knowledge of Haskell.
 I'll try explaining concepts here and there if I feel that they might not be very